douglas-guyett-mg/crimson-pangolin/documentation/working-memory/memory-type-registry/overview.md

 ## Design Principles

 1. **No Hard-Coded Types**: Memory types are not hard-coded into the system.
 All types are registered dynamically.
-2. **Uniform Interface**: All memory types implement the MemoryPlugin interface, allowing the orchestrator to treat them uniformly.
+2. **Uniform Interface**: All memory types implement the Daemon Interface, allowing the orchestrator to treat them uniformly.
 3. **Metadata-Driven**: Each registered type includes metadata (name, version, capabilities) that describes its behavior.
 4. **Fail-Safe**: If a memory type is not registered, the system gracefully handles the error rather than crashing.